 On the old Salkantay trek we went straight to Mollepata and stopped to camp in Soraypampa.
-On the second day we crossed the high Salkantay Pass and then descend to Colpapampa.
+On the second day, we crossed the high Salkantay Pass and then descend to Colpapampa.
 The third day was a walk through the upper jungle region, to La Playa.
-From there we hiked to Aobamba where we camped the night, then hiked a further 4 hours to the Llactapata ruins from where we descend 3 hours to the hidroelectrica.
+From there we hiked to Aobamba where we camped the night, then hiked a further 4 hours to the Llactapata ruins from where we descended 3 hours to the hydroelectric.

-This Salkantay trek expedition takes you on a newly discovered route.
-On the new path you have the opportunity to see and learn more.
-On the first day we visit an Inca temple and we get to trek through the charming countryside of Ichupata, where the first campsite is located.
-On the second day we climb over the Rio Blanco, we have the chance to see condors around here, one of the most delightful aspects of this new Salkantay trek tour and then cross the Inca Chiriaska Pass, the highest peak of the Vilcabamba mountain range.
+The Salkantay Trek expedition takes you on a newly discovered route.
+On the new path, you have the opportunity to see and learn more.
+On the first day, we visit an Inca temple and we get to trek through the charming countryside of Ichupata, where the first campsite is located.
+On the second day we climb over the Rio Blanco, we have the chance to see condors around here, one of the most delightful aspects of this new Salkantay trek tour, and then cross the Inca Chiriaska Pass, the highest peak of the Vilcabamba mountain range.
 The third day takes us to Cruz Qasa pass, which provides wonderful vistas of Mount Ocobamba, from where we will hike to Chuqueñana Pass and then continue on a gorgeous trek across the meadow to Aqoqasa.
-On the fourth day (the last day of trekking before reaching Machu Picchu) we will pass the ruins of Inca Raqay and the village of Ancasqocha, finally reaching the Urubamba Valley, the most abundant area of these part's, where we will camp.
+On the fourth day (the last day of trekking before reaching Machu Picchu) we will pass the ruins of Inca Raqay and the village of Ancasqocha, finally reaching the Urubamba Valley, the most abundant area of these parts, where we will camp.

 Day 01: Cusco- Mollepata - Soyraypampa